-Salaries and Benefits - were \$194,917 lower than budgeted primarily due to an unfilled vacancy in the Fiscal Section.
-Additional savings was realized due to the filling of another vacancy after the start of the fiscal year.
+Salaries and Benefits - were only \$37,272 lower than budgeted primarily due to the filling of a vacancy after the start of the fiscal year.

-Services and Supplies - were \$897,033 lower than budgeted primarily due to the ITG group not completing the additional activities budgeted for under their two-year contract cycles, which are funded by Charges for Services.
+Services and Supplies - were \$425,065 lower than budgeted primarily due to the ITG group not completing the additional activities budgeted for under their two-year contract cycles and not granting out all funds as budgeted.
+The contracts and grants are funded by Moyer funds under